Details of Seasonal Packhouse Positions

 Key Requirements:

 You need to be self-motivated and have a positive attitude, great attention to detail, great communication skills and be capable of working long hours.
-You must be able to work for the entire cherry season.
+You must be available to work for the entire cherry season to be eligible for this role.

 -